skyballin/mysite/README.md

 # mysite
-Simple profile website made with HTML, CSS, and JS
+Simple profile website made with HTML and CSS, launched using Flask in Python through an EC2 instance.

+Check out the finished product at www.ajayanand.info!